 No employee will be negatively affected in employment with the Company as a result of reporting a possible violation of Company policy or cooperating in a Company investigation.
 This includes those who report a possible violation of the Company's policies against discrimination and sexual harassment.

 When appropriate, safeguards will be applied in an effort to keep the matter confidential.
-Company will ensure a proper working environment for the notifier or any subject of an investigation.

 Penalties